Ingeniculture: Why the Room Matters More Than the Model

 It’s not a philosophy.
 It’s infrastructure.
 Every piece of it is practical, and every piece exists because something went wrong without it.

 Situating — giving the system a place to stand before it answers.
-My business rules, my voice, my principles, my operational context.
+My business rules, my voice, my principles, and my operational context.
 Loaded every session, not re-explained every session.
 The system starts where yesterday’s session ended, not from zero.

 Correcting — stopping the drift.
 The model pattern-matches from training data.
 It confidently states things that aren’t true.
 It uses American spelling when you want British.
 It writes “we” when you’re a solo operator.
 Without correction, every session introduces small errors that compound into large ones.
 With correction, every fix gets encoded into the infrastructure so it can’t repeat.